Retro reversing logo

 Max Play

 Datel had the technology to produce unofficial PS2 discs and really made the most out of it apart from one area… games.
 There was no big unlicensed hits like CodeMasters Micro Machines was for the NES.
-The closest was called MaxPlay: 10 retro games like space invaders/Jetpack PS2MaxPlay1
+The closest was called MaxPlay: 10 retro games like Space Invaders/Jetpack PS2MaxPlay1

 How did they do it?

-CodeJunkies is still going today and have a few cheat devices for sale such as for 3DS and the PS2 version of Action Replay is under their Retro section but it has been sold out for a while, which begs the question: do they still have the ability to create more PS2 Discs?
+CodeJunkies is still going today and have a few cheat devices for sale such as for 3DS and the PS2 version of Action Replay is under their Retro section but it has been sold out for a while, which begs the question: Do they still have the ability to create more PS2 Discs?

 It is a shame that they never managed to figure out the #PS3 or PS4 Disc format as an Action Replay disc for those consoles would have been useful.
 Presumably the security of the Blu-ray Discs and upgradability of firmwares made it almost impossible to sell unofficial discs.